EnglishEspañol

 • Weak cough

-• Difficulty breathing leading to respiratory failure (myasthenic crisis)
+• Having a hard time breathing, leading to respiratory failure (myasthenic crisis)

 • Unclear speech